Elizabeth Springs Goby, Chlamydogobius micropterus Larson 1995

 Summary:

-Colour - greyish to greenish-brown above, sides lighter, belly cream to white.
-Mature males become golden-brown.
-First dorsal fin grey with a pale yellow margin and a pale blue spot on the rear edge.
-Other fins blueish-grey with a whitish-blue margin.
+A small greyish to greenish-brown goby with paler sides, and a cream to white belly.
+Mature males become golden-brown, with a pale yellow margin and a pale blue spot on the rear edge of the first dorsal fin.
+The other fins are bluish-grey with a whitish-blue margin.

 Cite this page as: